Lee33333/hackbright.project/README.md

 --------
 - my irreplaceable mentors: Eric, Kyla, and Kate<br>
 - my family and my partner, Cam<br>
-- my classmates and the teaching team at Hackbright<br>
+- my cohort and the teaching team at Hackbright<br>
 - the Gay and Lesbian Medical Association